Get the Facts

 Protection from UV rays is important all year round, not just during the summer or at the beach.
 UV rays from the sun can reach you on cloudy and hazy days, as well as bright and sunny days.
 UV rays also reflect off surfaces like water, cement, sand, and snow.
 Everyone should practice these sun safety behaviors:

-- Start sun protection habits at an early age.
-Skin damage from UV exposure adds up over time, increasing the risk of getting skin cancer when we age.
+Start sun protection habits at an early age.
+Skin damage from UV exposure adds up over time, increasing the risk of getting skin cancer with age.

 Avoid Indoor Tanning